 This is the process of protecting the active layers on a device by preventing or delaying the ingress of oxygen to the pixels on the device.
-We carry this out by applying a small drop of UV curing encapsulation epoxy onto the active layers and placing a glass coverslip over this.
-The epoxy is inert and as such will not react with the active layers of the device.
-The pressure of the coverslip causes the epoxy to spread and seal the area.
+We carry this out by applying a small drop of UV-curing encapsulation epoxy onto the active layers and placing a glass coverslip over this.
+The epoxy is inert and will not react with the active layers of the device.
+The weight and pressure of the coverslip causes the epoxy to spread and seal the area.
 This is then cured under a UV lamp to fix the coverslip in place.
 For full details or this process you can view the encapsulation section in our fabrication guide available here.

 Glass coverslips of the correct size and shape to cover the active parts of a substrate (which need protecting from oxygen/moisture) while leaving the edge of the substrate exposed such that electrical connections can be made.